cjl248/clarity-frontend-react/README.md

 <h1 align="center">Clarity - Frontend (React)</h1>

 <div align="center">
   A mindfulness hub for users to find inspiration, journal, and search for guided meditation videos.
-This guide walks through the packages needed for the React based front end.
+This guide walks through the steps needed to get the UI up and running.
 </div>

 <div align="center">